attaradev/draftforge/packages/rails/README.md

 # draft_forge

-Rails engine for exporting HTML to PDF.
+Rails engine for exporting HTML or Editor.js JSON to PDF.
 Can be paired with any front-end or used standalone.

 ## Installation